menu

 Demographics

-The education level of St. Francis - Bird City citizens is a little higher than the average for US cities and towns: 21.61% of adults in St. Francis - Bird City have at least a bachelor's degree.
+The population of St. Francis - Bird City overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in St. Francis - Bird City, 21.61% have at least a bachelor's degree.

 The per capita income in St. Francis - Bird City in 2022 was $32,883, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $131,532 for a family of four.
 However, St. Francis - Bird City contains both very wealthy and poor people as well.